 Keeping students engaged in your lessons can be easier than you think – task cards to the rescue!
-With just a few minor additions and tweaks to your teaching toolkit, task cards are just what what you need to take your teaching to the next level.
+With just a few minor additions, some differentiation, and a couple tweaks, task cards are are the perfect tool to take your teaching to the next level.

 What are Task Cards?